The personal statement is your chance to explain who you are and why you believe you are an ideal candidate for dentistry.

 - Empathy and the ability to care for others

-Keep these in mind while writing your personal statement.
+The most important thing about your personal statement is that it is written by you and that it is an honest reflection of your thoughts, skills and interests.
+When writing your personal statement, keep these key attributes in mind.
 Rather than simply stating that you embody these attributes, give examples of how you have demonstrated them in the past, for instance while on work experience or through extracurricular activities.

 Dental schools vary in how they assess personal statements.
 Some score them while others do not.
 They commonly use personal statements as a basis for conversation during interview, so it is a good idea to write things which you would be prepared to expand on if asked.